Henry Jerningham: Career

 Jerningham was admitted to the Inner Temple in 1528, and in the same year was appointed Constable of Gloucester Castle.
 At about the same time he entered the service of Henry VIII's elder daughter, Mary Tudor, as a sewer.
 He became one of Henry VIII's Gentlemen Pensioners about 1540, and thereafter was present at "major state occasions", and took part in the King's campaign in France in 1544 with his own contingent of five horsemen.
 In 1544 he and his wife were granted the manor of Wingfield in Suffolk, and in 1546 he was granted the site of the former St Olave's Priory in Herringfleet.

 Little is known of his career under King Edward VI.
 However he was among the first to join the future Queen Mary I at Kenninghall when John Dudley, 1st Duke of Northumberland, attempted to place Lady Jane Grey on the throne after King Edward's death in 1553.
 He raised troops in Suffolk on Mary's behalf, and at her accession to the throne she appointed him Vice-Chamberlain of the Household, and Captain of the Guard.
 He was created a Knight of the Bath at Mary's coronation, and shortly thereafter was sworn to the Privy Council.
 His wife, Frances, became one of the Queen's gentlewomen.
 Further rewards followed in the form of grants of lands, including the manor of Costessey, one of the largest manors in Norfolk, where he rebuilt Costessey Hall.

 He played a decisive role in the suppression of Wyatt's rebellion in 1554, and "was clearly one of the Queen's most trusted servants".
 In December 1557 he became Master of the Horse, an appointment accompanied by the grant of an annuity of £300.

-He was a Knight of the Shire throughout Queen Mary's reign, four times for Suffolk between 1553 and 1555, and once for Gloucestershire in 1558.
+He was a Knight of the Shire throughout Queen Mary I's reign, four times for Suffolk between 1553 and 1555, and once for Gloucestershire in 1558.

 Queen Mary appointed Jerningham one of the six assistant executors of her will.
-However Queen Elizabeth dismissed him from office.
+However Queen Elizabeth I dismissed him from office.
 He retired to Costessey Hall, where he made his will on 15 August 1572, and died on 6 September at the age of sixty-three.
 He was buried in the parish church at Costessey.
 He was survived by his wife, Frances, by two of his sons, Henry and William, and by one of his daughters, Jeronyma.
 His will was proved on 27 May 1573.